People

 I develop computational models to study learning and decision-making processes, especially in individuals with mental health disorders.
 My academic journey began in Chemistry at the National University of Singapore, followed by a master’s in Neural Information Processing at the University of Tübingen.
 Outside the lab, I enjoy cooking, music, and reading.

-Nikolaos Pahakis, HiWi
+Nikolaos Pahakis, HiWi & IT Infrastructure

 As a master’s student in Cognitive Science, I’m currently optimizing the use of brain scans for normative modeling, trying to make norms more robust to preprocessing strategies.
-I’m passionate about both brain science, hardware and technology.
+I’m passionate about brain science, hardware and technology.
 I spend my free time hiking, gaming, and discovering new foods.

 Elias Schreiner, Data Scientist & IT Infrastructure